NAEYC’s nominations process is designed to identify potential board members who will:

 |Early November||Announcement of slate|

-You will find the application in your membership record.
-The application will be pre-populated with your current contact and demographic information.
-Please update or add any information not in your record.
-You will also be asked to upload separate documents for your resume and personal statement.
+The application can be found here.
+In addition to contact an demographic information, you will also be asked to upload separate documents for your resume and personal statement.
 Please prepare these documents as a Word or PDF file before submitting your application.

 The resume should address your: